Semi-universality of CFT$_d$ entropy at large spin: Spin-refined universality at large spin

 where $\cdots$ has contributions coming from the non-identity chiral states in the vacuum module and non-perturbatively suppressed contribution from the non-vacuum states.
 The size of the non-perturbative correction compared to the leading term is controlled by the twist gap $T_{\text{gap}}$ and given by

-Naively, while computing we might be temped to set $\omega=\Omega+2\pi i p/(q\beta)$ in the R.H.S of eq.~\!\eqref{eq:2d} and take $\Omega\to 1$ limit.
-This would lead us to conclude that leading behavior is not divergent.
-However, we must be careful since the contributions coming from non-zero twist gap is not suppressed anymore if we set $\omega=\Omega+2\pi i p/(q\beta)$ and take $\Omega\to1$.
-In other words we can go the $S$-transformed channel and argue that the vacuum term dominates to compute $\omega\to 1$ limit of $\ln \mathrm{Tr}\ e^{-\beta \left(H-\omega J\right)} $.
+Naively, while computing we might be tempted to set $\omega=\Omega+2\pi i p/(q\beta)$ in the R.H.S of eq.~\!\eqref{eq:2d} and take the $\Omega\to 1$ limit.
+This would lead us to conclude that the leading behaviour is not divergent.
+However, we must be careful since the contributions coming from a non-zero twist gap are not suppressed anymore if we set $\omega=\Omega+2\pi i p/(q\beta)$ and take $\Omega\to1$.
+In other words we can go to the $S$-transformed channel and argue that the vacuum term dominates to compute $\omega\to 1$ limit of $\ln \mathrm{Tr}\ e^{-\beta \left(H-\omega J\right)} $.
 This is no longer the case when $\omega=\Omega+2\pi i p/(q\beta)$ and we take $\Omega\to 1$ limit.
 The appropriate modular transformation (see e.g. \cite{Benjamin:2019stq}), which makes sure that in the transformed channel, the vacuum dominates, is given by

 where $(p^{-1})_q $ is the inverse of $p$ modulo $q$: this exists since $(p,q)=1$ and $b$ is chosen so that the determinant of (\ref{eq:sl2zguy}) is $1$.